About me

 -

-Jordan works primarily with neurodivergent individuals (autistic individuals and people with ADHD), musicians, and anyone navigating anxiety, burnout, depression, grief, chronic illness, or significant life transitions.
+Jordan works primarily with musicians, writers, and other creative professionals navigating creative block, performance anxiety, or career instability, and with autistic and ADHD adults.
+He also works more broadly with people navigating anxiety, burnout, depression, grief, chronic illness, or significant life transitions.
 No diagnosis is required — many clients simply want a more creative or embodied approach to emotional wellbeing than traditional talk therapy offers.
 Sessions are neurodiversity-affirming and queer-affirming.

 -